fvdm/nodejs-tk102/README.md

 ### log
 **( name, data )**

-Emitted on of the above events.
+Emitted on any of the above events.
 Useful for debugging and logging.

 argument | type   | description